 Some technical aspects are important to your session duration, as seen in the case of Revelry, a bridesmaid dress company.
 Perhaps because of the heavy load of pictures on their site, pages used to take about seven seconds to load and sometimes took as much as 30 or even 50 seconds to load.

-When the retailer revamped its site using tactics to reduce the load time, pages took an average of only 3.4 seconds to load.
+When the retailer revamped its site using content marketing metrics and tactics to reduce the load time, pages took an average of only 3.4 seconds to load.
 Revelry saw a significant increase in their session duration and a reduction in their bounce rate as a result.

 The higher your pages-per-session rate, the more likely users are to engage with your pages in a meaningful way.
 Users who are clicking through multiple pages are more likely to be led from strictly informational pages to the call-to-action pages you want them to find.